 All students who are below grade level will receive strategic intervention within the instructional day to target additional practice and re-teaching experiences and skill development.
-Teachers will provide small group instruction to these students on focused and specific skills challenges.
-Ongoing benchmark and progress monitoring will be used to modify Tier I and interventions and instruction time.
-Students receiving Tier II interventions may also be referred to the Student Success Team.
+Teachers will provide small group instruction to these students on focused and specific skills challenges during the school day and during after school/Saturday School intervention.
+Ongoing benchmark and progress monitoring will be used to modify Tier II and interventions as needed.
+IILA's Literacy Specialist will also target students as a means of providing Tier 2 interventions at various grade levels to students who have not demonstrated proficiency in reading.
+Progress monitoring will be used to determine whether students are making notable gains.
+Students receiving Tier II interventions may also be referred to the Student Success Team for more intensive intervention if progress is not being made.